Skip to main content

 actionstringThe tool/resource/prompt name or action

-outcomestringallow, deny, error, success, failure, canceled
+outcomestringallow, deny, alert, monitor, redact, error, success, failure, canceled

 reasonstringWhy (for deny/error outcomes)